OrleansContrib/SignalR.Orleans/README.md

 > However, if the SignalR component of your application is "remote" from the grains, this package will give the grains a way of sending messages to SignalR clients by injecting `SignalR.Orleans.Core.HubContext<MyHub>`.

-These two abilities should be provided independently of each other.
+TODO: These two abilities should be provided independently of each other.
 Unfortunately at this stage, ability #2 is only provided if ability #1 is used as well.

 # Installation